thomas-mauran/LinkedOut/docs/tad.md

 ### Messages and Notifications

-The user can see their messages and notifications, both behing splited in two different tabs available at the top of the screen.
+The user can see their messages and notifications, both being split in two different tabs available at the top of the screen.
 The messages are sent by the employer to the user and the notifications are sent by the app to the user.
-The user can click on a message to enter the message channel between him and an employer and can click on a notification to get more informations about it.
+The user can click on a message to enter the message channel between him and an employer and can click on a notification to get more information about it.

 <div align="center">
   <img src="./assets/app/notifications.png" alt="Notifications page" width="300">